zckyachmd/rentro/README.md

 # Rentro 🏠
-Rental Property Management Platform for Landlords and Property Managers
+The all-in-one rental property platform for landlords & property managers — easy, fast, and fun!

 ---